konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 ### 5. Known Issues and remarks

 1) Limitations to other languages besides german: Konfuzio is optimized for the german language.
-It may partly support english expressions, but is limited in the usage in english.
+It may partly support English expressions but is limited in the usage in English.

-2) Limitations to case sensitivity of boolean values: Classifying certain expressions as true or false values is based on pre-specified expressions.
+2) Limitations to the case sensitivity of boolean values: Classifying certain expressions as true or false values is based on pre-specified expressions.
 Thus, it is limited to these signal words as shown above in the lists when normalizing the inputs.

 3) The non-normalizable values which can't be converted from Konfuzio will be marked as "not machine-readable" on the Konfuzio server and can be viewed in the smart view of the documents.